-Moving to Denmark?
-Here is the ultimate guide to unemployment insurance in Denmark – everything you need to know before moving.
+Going to study in Denmark?
+Here is ultimate guide to unemployment insurance in Denmark for foreign students – everything you need to know.

 Overview of the guide